J-Wengler/NLP_Paper/manuscript.md

 research topic, we use NLP algorithms to extract keywords from the abstract associated with each dataset.
 Next we summarize the keywords using diverse embedding algorithms and compare the vectors generated to available datasets to identify potential related datasets.

 In terms of word vector generation we test six different models.
-These models vary in training method, domain, and architecture. the six models are the following: BioWordVec - a FastText model trained on biomedical text, FastTextWiki - A FastText model trained on Wikipedia data, FastTextCBOW - a custom FastText model trained on only StarGEO data using the CBOW (continous-bag-of-words) method, FastTextSkipGram - A custom FastText model trained on only
+These models vary in training method, domain, and architecture.
+The six models are the following: BioWordVec - a FastText model trained on biomedical text, FastTextWiki - A FastText model trained on Wikipedia data, FastTextCBOW - a custom FastText model trained on only StarGEO data using the CBOW (continous-bag-of-words) method, FastTextSkipGram - A custom FastText model trained on only
 StarGEO data using the SKIPGRAM technique, SciSpaCy - A SpaCy model trained on scientific literature, and SpaCy - A SpaCy model trained with the readily available large web corpus.